soverenio/helm-charts-testing/README.md

     helm repo add soveren-test https://soverenio.github.io/helm-charts-testing

-If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+If you had already added this repo before, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo soveren-test` to see the charts.

 Install the `soveren-test` chart: